-Listen to me talk about women in STEM on CBC Quirks and Quarks
+Listen to my discussion with Bob McDonald about women in STEM on CBC Quirks and Quarks

 InclusiveSTEM is a literature-based and data-driven framework for improving the participation of individuals from the four designated groups (women, racialized people, Indigenous peoples, and those with disabilities) in STEM.
 It is comprised of presentations and workshops that provide faculty, staff and trainees with the current statistics for Canadian STEM fields as well as the scientific literature on the benefits of working in diverse groups, the manifestations of bias (both unconscious and intentional), and best practices for improving.

 InclusiveSTEM is different from other EDI programs because it uses data to identify issues, challenges and opportunities with regards to under-representation in STEM, and is designed to be accessible to everyone from those just starting to engage with EDI practices to seasoned experts.

 If you would like more information or to have me speak in your workplace, please contact me.

 Writing effective EDI statements (seminar) – EDI statements are now required for tricouncil funding applications but most scientists do not know what goes into one.
 Additionally, scientists who are used to working with facts and figures cannot adequately write these statements without knowing what the literature says about EDI in science.
 This seminar will provide researchers with the knowledge to write outstanding EDI statements, all based on the scientific literature.
 It includes information about the productivity benefits of diverse scientific teams, the current numbers for diversity in Canadian STEM, and the controlled studies demonstrating bias in STEM.
 We will also discuss mechanisms for integrating good EDI principles with the daily lab environment and how to incorporate this information into effective EDI statements.

 Workshops – Half-day workshops expand on the information provided in the seminars and involve interactive discussions to identify challenges and opportunities in your specific environment.
 These workshops can be done virtually (during COVID) or in person.

 Past and future talks: